Miserlou/Karla/Prelude_in_London.md

 Suave, sophisticated, ruthless.

 A charming rogue and accomplished gangster.
 Sees himself as a local royalty and the undisputed king of the London underworld.
-Enjoys the finer things in life and socializing with the celebrities and A-listers of West Lonon.
+Enjoys the finer things in life and socializing with the celebrities and A-listers of West London.
+An accomplished boxer in his youth, Ronnie is still lethal with his hands.

 #### Reggie Kray